jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPinged(_findByPinged string) ([]*Post, error)
 ```
-FindByPinged dynamic finder for pinged -> []*Post,error Generic and programatically generator finder for Post
+FindByPinged searchs against the primary key pinged and will return []*Post,error This method is a programatically generated finder for Post

 ```go